 You will need four hours of training in HIV/AIDS.

-If your program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), you will have a slightly reduced requirement for post-master supervised practice (the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-Washington has CACREP-accredited programs at Central Washington University, Eastern Washington University, Gonzaga University, Seattle University, and Western Washington University.
+If your program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), you will have a slightly reduced requirement for post-master supervised practice.
+Washington has CACREP-accredited programs at Antioch University, Central Washington University, City University, Eastern Washington University, Gonzaga University, and Seattle Pacific University.

 You will send registration materials via the postal service to: